Zaicon/InfiniteChestsV3/README.md

 - Allows chests to be "claimed" (protected) by users.
 - Allows chests to be "public" (other users can edit but not destroy).
 - Allows chests to "refill" (chest contents are restored at a specified interval).
 - Allows players to destroy all empty chests automatically.
-[TODO]
 - Allows players to allow only certain users and/or groups to access protected chests.
 - Allows players to search the entire chest database for specific items.
 - Supports usage of Key of Light/Key of Night items.